CoinRemitter/woocommerce-wordpress/readme.txt

 * Therefore, after the update you will use your updated API key on your every transaction.
 * It shows you how simple It would be If you choose Coinremitter crypto payment  gateway as your plugin.

+=How to withdraw coin ?=

+*When you click on coinremitter plugin, the wallet page appear. where you can see your several wallet* *Now select one of your address (ex. bitcoin wallet)* *On your bitcoin waller you will see withdraw button click on it.*
+*After clicking on it popup box will appear. which shows two boxes.*
+    1) Wallet address
+    2) Amount

+*Click on address and fill up your wallet address.*
+*Enter your appropriate amount. which you wanted to withdraw.*
+*As below in this option you will see processing fees, transaction fees,and total amount.*
+*After filling all the option click on withdraw button.*
+*If you want see the history of your withdraw amount then, you can see it coinremitter's official website* *Go to the wallet tab and click on it. where you can see other wallet. you must click on your withdraw wallet.*
+*After clicking on it new page will appear and you see the transaction history there easily*

 == Installation ==